 - Relationship management

-There are a number of activities that converge to make a quality management plan.
+Several activities converge to make a quality management plan.
 These activities vary from monitoring to auditing.
 The following illustration shows the different activities involved in the process of quality management

-All these activities can be found under one digital solution with DigiQC.
+All these activities can be found under one-stop digital solution with DigiQC.

 Total Quality Management in Construction